argnux/weather/README.md

 - [x] boost::program

 Style:
-- [ ] No raw pointers used and no potential memory leaks exist
+- [x] No raw pointers used and no potential memory leaks exist
-- [ ] Potential errors are wrapped in try-catch
+- [x] Potential errors are wrapped in try-catch
-- [ ] Header guards are present
+- [x] Header guards are present

-Task requirements:
-- [ ] Only additions are present in header files